 Please note that Day 1 is an arrival day and no activities have been planned for that day other then your welcome meeting in the evening, so you can arrive at any time.

-Your CEO will organize a short meeting for this evening, during which you will meet other tour participants and receive information about general and specific aspects of the trip.
+Your CEO will organize a short meeting soon after arrival, during which you will meet other tour participants and receive information about general and specific aspects of the trip.
 A welcome note will be left for you in the hotel so you have all the necessary information regarding the meeting time.
 If you arrive late, s/he will leave you a message detailing what time and where you should meet the next morning.

 We don’t expect any problems, and nor should you, but if for any reason you are unable to commence your trip as scheduled, please refer to the emergency contact details provided in this dossier and contact us as soon as possible.
 If you have a pre-booked transfer, and you have not made contact with our representative within 30 minutes of clearing customs and immigration, we recommend that you make your own way to the Starting Point hotel, following the Joining Instructions.
 Please apply to your travel agent on your return for a refund of the transfer cost if this occurs.

 Should you need to contact us during a situation of dire need, it is best to first call the G Adventures Local Representative.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.

 During office hours (Weekdays, 6:00am-9:00pm EST)

 From within the USA: 412-423-8143